LET US REPRESENT YOU WITH OUR DIVERSE AREAS OF PRACTICE

 Foreign language: Spanish

-Interests include cycling (mountain and road), running, backpacking, wilderness canoeing, politics, and sports.
+Interests include mountain biking, running, canyoneering, backpacking, skiing, politics, and sports.

 Mr. Hawkins serves as a trusted point of contact for all matters that touch on transactional law, from formation to financing to sale, and all important strategic agreements in between.
 In that capacity, he serves as a relationship partner and a consultant to clients and connects them to the right resources at BTJD in areas just as tax, benefits, labor, licensing, real property, executive compensation and litigation, as well as other resources outside his firm.
 He draws from his experience serving virtually every industry and vertical of companies in the Intermountain West to bring a practical and business-oriented approach to client needs.
 He has special focus and expertise on mergers and acquisitions, private equity transactions, venture capital and emerging company work, technology licensing and joint ventures, corporate governance, and executive compensation.